 The easiest way to pack homemade lunchables is in a divided container like this one.
 Note that while it’s BPA-free, it’s not leak-proof, so you’ll want to pack liquid items in a separate container.
-Maybe these stainless steel ones from Mighty Nest that hold about 5oz each, or these that hold just 1.5oz and are perfect for condiments like ketchup and mustard.

 These silicone muffin cups are a simple way to separate items that don’t need lids, like crackers, slices of cheese or cuts of meat.
 They’re flexible and can easily fit into nearly any container you already own too.
 They double as – you guessed it – muffin cups, but I’ve also used them as a molds for lotion bars and homemade fudge.

 Remember though, that you don’t need special equipment or storage in order to pack a healthy, frugal lunch.
 The most affordable route is always to use whatever you have on hand.

 Just make a mental note to add these to the Christmas and birthday wish lists this year. 😉

 The cost of homemade lunchables will vary considerably, depending on how much you make from scratch and any compromises you make.
 I firmly believe though that homemade lunchables could easily be made for less than $1.
 Here’s a breakdown of a simple real food lunchabe that I know my kids would easily devour:

 - 1/4 batch of homemade whole grain crackers (8¢)